Ricardo Pietreczko

 Ricardo Pietreczko (born 20 October 1994) is a German professional darts player who competes in Professional Darts Corporation (PDC) events.
 Nicknamed "Pikachu" after the character from Pokémon, he won his maiden PDC title at the 2023 German Darts Championship.
 He is a two-time European Championship quarter-finalist, with back-to-back quarter-final appearances in 2024 and 2025.
+He reached the last 16 of the 2025 PDC World Darts Championship and was a semi-finalist at the 2025 World Cup of Darts, representing Germany alongside Martin Schindler in the latter.